Modelling Exercises#

 Test accuracy: 0.7445887445887446

-Let’s see if we can improve the classification performance with a random forest classifier and hyperparameter tuning!
+See if you can improve the classification performance with a random forest classifier and hyperparameter tuning.

-1. Set up the clasifier + a parameter grid for grid search with 5-fold CV
+1. Set up the clasifier + a parameter grid for grid search with 5-fold CV.
+For example, you can usee:

 • n_estimators: 50, 100, 200